falcosecurity/driverkit/docs/builder.md

     return urls, nil
 }

-func (c archlinux) TemplateData(cfg Config, kr kernelrelease.KernelRelease, urls []string) interface{} {
+func (c *archlinux) KernelTemplateData(_ kernelrelease.KernelRelease, urls []string) interface{} {
     return archlinuxTemplateData{
-        commonTemplateData: cfg.toTemplateData(),
         KernelDownloadURL: urls[0],
     }
 }
 ```

 Essentially, the various methods that you are implementing are needed to:
+* fill the kernel download/extract script template, a `bash` script responsible to fetch and extract the kernel headers for the distro
-* fill the script template (see below), that is a `bash` script that will be executed by driverkit at build time
+* fill the build script template (see below), that is a `bash` script that will be executed by driverkit at build time
-* fetch kernel headers urls that will later be downloaded inside the builder container, and used for the driver build
+* return a list of possible kernel headers urls that will later be downloaded by the kernel download script, and then used for the driver build

 Under `pkg/driverbuilder/builder/templates` folder, you can find all the template scripts for the supported builders.
 Adding a new template there and using `go:embed` to include it in your builder, allows leaner code